selfage/puppeteer_executor_api/README.md

 // or parseArg(globalThis.argv);
 ```

 If you have executed the JS file with an `argv` argument, the value, which is of `Array<string>`, can then be accessed in the JS file by `argv`, i.e. it's a global/window scope variable.
-It's intended to be used just as command line arguments as if it's an exetuable JS file used in CLIs.
+It's intended to be used just as command line arguments as if it's an exetuable JS file used in Node CLIs.

 ### Functions